hsa1280/responsive_artist_page/README.md

 go to project directory, run "npm install"

 To start the project:
-go to directory root folder, run "node server.js" then open localhost:3000/#/artist in browser
+go to directory root folder,
+1. run "grunt" to create a bundle file, which will be used in index.html
+2. run "node server.js"
+3. open "localhost:3000/#/artist" in browser